Canon 1200D vs Leica M9

 One difference between the cameras concerns the presence of an on-board flash.
 The 1200D has one, while the M9 does not.
 While the built-in flash of the 1200D is not very powerful, it can at times be useful as a fill-in light.

 Concerning the storage of imaging data, both the 1200D and the M9 write their files to SDXC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1200D and Leica M9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1200D and the Leica M9?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.